Accelerate Your Workloads at Massive Scale

 Scale Out Architecture on RoCE v2 and DCBx with existing data center server infrastructure

 Shared workload and shared memory across multiple cards

-MPI enables hyper-parallelism of Xilinx Adaptive Compute across nodes
+MPI enables hyper-parallelism of AMD Adaptive Compute across nodes

 Software developers and data scientists can unlock the benefits of Alveo and adaptive computing through high-level programmability of both the application and cluster utilizing the Vitis™ platform.

 AMD Vitis™ Unified Software Platform includes an extensive set of open-source, performance-optimized libraries that offer out-of-the-box acceleration with minimal to zero-code changes to your existing applications.

 The Alveo U55C card is able to accelerate query times and predictions for recommendation engines from minutes down to milliseconds.
 The U55C’s superior computational power and memory bandwidth enable graph query speeds up to 96x faster compared to CPU-based clusters, while increasing the quality of scores by up to 35%.

 This improvement results in greater confidence, dramatically lowering false positives to low single digits.

 TigerGraph, the world’s most scalable graph database, turned to AMD to accelerate their software-based graph analytics solution.

 Utilizing multiple Alveo U55C cards, TigerGraph tapped into AMD massive clustering ability to accelerate the two most prolific algorithms that drive graph-based recommendation engines: Cosine Similarity and Louvain Modularity.